SkorczanFFF/SkorczanFFF/README.md

 <b>Hey I'm Maciej, Frontend Developer. </b>
 <br/>

 Focused on on creating efficient, interactive, and visually engaging web applications, often using WebGL for dynamic web experiences.
 I’m always looking for new ways to solve complex problems.
-Skilled in Photoshop and 3ds Max for design and 3D modeling.
+Skilled in Photoshop and 3Ds Max for design and 3D modeling.

-In my spare time, I use Python for process automation (e.g., key presser for Tibia) and work with Pawn/PawnC for SAMP server scripting, constantly expanding my programming skills and building personal projects.
+In my free time, I code for fun — building small tools in Python and scripting for SAMP with Pawn/PawnC.

 Reach me through https://mskorus.vercel.app/ or skorusmaciej94@gmail.com